 What Causes Heel Pain?

-Heel pain is a prevalent foot complaint and may involve injury to the bone, fat pad, ligaments, tendons or muscles.
+Heel pain is a prevalent foot complaint and may involve bone, fat pad, ligaments, tendons or muscles.

 Common Causes of Heel Pain

-The most common cause of heel pain is plantar fasciitis.
-This is a condition where your main arch ligament (fascia) becomes inflamed and causes pain.
+The most common cause of heel pain is plantar fasciitis, a condition where your main arch ligament (fascia) becomes inflamed and causes pain.

 More info: Plantar Fasciitis

-Plantar fasciitis can develop into a heel spur (calcaneal spur) when your fascia healing is delayed and bone is laid down in response to excessive load through the injured soft tissue.
+Plantar fasciitis can develop into a heel spur (calcaneal spur) when delayed fascia healing and bone is laid down due to excessive load through the injured soft tissue.
 Heel spurs are often related to flat feet or pes planus.

-The attachment of your Achilles tendon can cause Achilles heel issues onto your heel.
-This can be due to tendonitis or a related Achilles tendinopathy.
+The attachment of your Achilles tendon can cause Achilles heel issues onto your heel, and this can be due to tendonitis or a related Achilles tendinopathy.
 While not necessarily painful, a ruptured Achilles tendon causes functional limitation such as an inability to rise on your toes, walk or run.